abrenneke/RimWorld-BronzeAge/About/Steam_Workshop_Page.md

 ## What Is This Mod?
 Bronze Age is both a mod pack and a "mod glue" mod.
 RimWorld has hundreds of amazing mods, but because it has so many, they can tend to step on each others' feet, not be balanced against each other, duplicate functionality, or simply not work together at all.

 Bronze Age takes these mods and smashes them together with a bit of grease, fixing all of the incompatibilities along the way.
+There are many thousands of lines of patches for everything in this pack.
 The goal is for all mods to run smoothly together, feel great together, and create the best modded RimWorld experience possible.
 If you have heard of "Feed the Beast" for Minecraft, Bronze age takes a similar, if slightly more opinionated, approach.

 As per the name, Bronze Age is a survival-style modpack tailored around epic colonies that start in the Neolithic era.
 Starting with almost no research, your colonists must research their way up the completely revamped, massive, tech tree.
 With almost every facet of the game changed by one mod or another, your old RimWorld strategies may not work any more.
 Colonists have far more needs, personalities, and dangers, and keeping them alive can be far harder than in vanilla RimWorld.